algoafrofutures/algoafrofutures.github.io/content/_index.md

 (Algo|Afro) Futures will take place between May - August at Vivid Projects and will consist of five workshops and one live performance.
 Dates will be confirmed in response to participant availability.

-The call is open now until 23:59 on 14th March GMT.
+The call is open from Thursday 14th April to Tuesday 3rd May 17:00 BST.
 Applications submitted after this date will not be considered.

 Uo to ten successful applicants will be selected to take part.